svjson/heed/README.md

 - Separation of regular `@`-attributes and `%`-macro attributes
 - Macro block types are now also clearly prefixed as macros (`:: for` --> `:: %for`)
 - `%accumulate` macro attribute for accumulating values across multiple blocks
+- `%reveal` frontmatter macro to simplify revealing content phase-by-phase
+- `%content` macro attribute for using content from `== content` aside blocks as actual content.
+Content wants to be content, apparently.
 - Improved error-handling of `.heed`-file parsing, including an "Error-slide" for unparseable slides.

 ### [v0.1.0] - 2025-06-16